edinburgh-napier/set09121/lectures/lecture20.md

 ---

-# The Seven Layer Model
+# The Seven Layer OSI Model

 - Networking works on a layered model.
     - Application data at the top layer.